In addition to the Bank’s robust package of health, financial, and lifestyle benefits, economists enjoy:

 International Banking Research Network.
 The International Banking Research Network (IBRN) is a community of central bank researchers who study global banks and their activities.
 Established in 2012 by a New York Fed economist and researchers from Austria, Germany, and the United Kingdom, the IBRN seeks to improve policy discussion by using bank-level regulatory data in the joint analysis of key questions.
 Researchers in the network have access to the “micro” data underlying the Bank for International Settlements’ (BIS) international banking statistics, a resource that allows them to design experiments and achieve results not possible with studies that draw lessons exclusively from the experience of a single country.

 New York Census Research Data Center.
 The Research Group, on behalf of the New York Fed, helped establish a U.S. Census Bureau Research Data Center in New York City.
 The Bank is a founding member of the consortium that supports the facility, together with leading universities and research organizations in New York State.
-At the Data Center, researchers who have completed a rigorous project review process can securely access selected confidential economic and demographic microdata gathered by the U.S. Census Bureau.
-Bank economists may use the facility with no additional lab fees or the need to travel.
+At the Data Center, researchers can securely access selected confidential economic and demographic microdata gathered by the U.S. Census Bureau.